hannahilea/hannahilea.github.io/blog/vintage-bluetooth-speaker/src.md

 - Output is sent to the speaker

-The code is [here](https://github.com/hannahilea/baseball-radio).[^code] My implementation ended up being slightly convoluted (read: hacky), due to my lack of familiarity with the processing library and the tricky conditions under which I was attempting to debug.[^train] I ran out of time to add the notch filter I wanted, and clean things up a bit.
+The code is [here](https://github.com/hannahilea/baseball-radio).[^code] My implementation ended up being slightly convoluted (read: hacky), due to my lack of familiarity with the processing library and the tricky conditions under which I was attempting to debug.[^train] I ran out of time to add the notch filter I wanted, and the high pass filter.
+Oh well.

 [^code]: If you use it you have to promise to squint at it instead of read it head-on, as the aforementioned deadline lead to a quality that I don't *really* stand behind.
 It sounds like I wanted it to sound, which is I think mostly accidental, and I'm not convinced that the filter is actually doing anything.
 But also, after I handed it over, I did *not* then go back to clean it up to be what I'd envisioned, as I thought I might!
 A true [houseplant program](../houseplant-programming/).